lovehifi/AudioOS-RT/README.md

 > TO OPERATE WITH ANY OTHER PROGRAMS), EVEN IF SUCH HOLDER OR OTHER PARTY
 > HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.

-Running PREEMPT_RT kernels, modifying firmware or power settings **may damage hardware or void warranties**.
-Proceed at your own risk.

 AudioOS RT is **not affiliated** with Logitech, Volumio SRL or any trademark owner.
 All trademarks remain the property of their respective holders.